drubinstein/pokerl/content/_index.md

 .

-As improvements to the codebase is made, the changelog will be updated.
+As improvements to the codebase are made, the changelog will be updated.

 ## What is Pokémon Red?